mkody/twtname/README.md

 ### How do I get this working now?
 - Open the file `twtname.conf` and replace every "<...>" with the values you need.
-- Below, you will see some some lines like `1, 16:00, 18:30, Friday!`.
-Here's how this works:
+- Below, you will see some some lines like

 ````
-Day of the week (N), Start time, End time, Display Name
+1, 07:40, 10:10, I hate mondays
+5, 16:00, 18:30, Friday!
 ````

+For: Day of the week (N), Start time, End time, Display Name

 1. **Day of the week (N)**: This need to be a number between 1 and 7.
 1 is for Monday, 7 is for Sunday.
 2. **Start time**: In 24hour format, the time when the display name (at then end of the line) should start displaying.
 3. **End time**: In 24hour format, now when it will stop displaying